The Australian Government Agriculture and Water Resources portfolio comprises the Department of Agriculture and Water Resources, including the

 Statutory authority research and development corporations (RDCs) administer funding for Australia’s rural research and development (R&D) activities.
 The current RDCs are:

 Rural RDCs focus on expanding Australia’s rural R&D effort, improving industry effectiveness and efficiency by investing in high priority areas.
 They encourage uptake of research results to improve international competitiveness, productivity and sustainability.

-Since 1 July 2015, statutory RDCs are required to operate under funding agreement with the Minister for Agriculture and Water Resources.
+Since 1 July 2015, statutory RDCs are required to operate under funding agreement with the minister.